 You Can Take it With You

-backpack How do I carry all this stuff?
+How do I carry all this stuff?
 Well, I don't ever have everything listed above but I can haul a lot of it with my Lowe Pro Photo Trekker AW backpack.
-I've done hikes with most of the 35mm gear above except the Vivitar 70-210 and the K2.
-Occasionally I leave out the 300/2.8 and one 35mm body and add the 645 and a couple of lenses.
 I keep a Gore-Tex jacket bungeed to one side of the pack and carry the tripod on the other.
 Sometimes I'll reduce the amount of gear inside the pack to accommodate food, water and rain pants.

 Small and Light

-This is what I carry when traveling light When I'm packing light I have a lightweight kit that sacrifices no quality and little versatility for most of the work I do.
-It's built around the Pentax ist-D (without the optional battery grip) and the 43mm f/1.9 Limited lens described above.
+When I'm packing light I have a lightweight kit that sacrifices no quality and little versatility for most of the work I do.
+It's built around the Pentax k20D (without the optional battery grip) and the 43mm f/1.9 Limited lens described above.
 For a wide angle I use the Pentax 21mm f/3.2 Limited.
 The telephoto is an old Vivitar 70-210 f/2.8-4.0 Macro Zoom which has become something of a cult item - very expensive when first made and still much sought after.
 It also serves as a macro lens, offering magnification ratios up to 1:2.5: extremely useful in this compact kit and a two-element close-up diopter takes it to around 1:1.
 (For more information, see my Vivitar 70-210 Series 1 page.)
 To carry this kit, I love the Tamrac Velocity 7 camera bag: They call it a "sling pack" because it's sort of a cross between a normal camera bag and a back pack.

 Computer Gear